-- Ensure that the tether strap does not slip into the opening between the seatbacks as you remove slack in the strap. - When using the LATCH attaching system to install a child restraint, please ensure that all seat belts not being used for occupant restraints are stowed and out of reach of children.
-It is recommended that before installing the child restraint, buckle the seat belt so the seat belt is tucked behind the child restraint and out of reach.
-If the buckled seat belt interferes with the child restraint installation, instead of tucking the seat belt behind the child restraint, route the seat belt through the child restraint belt path and then buckle it.
-This should stow the seat belt out of the reach of an inquisitive child.
-Remind all children in the vehicle that the seat belts are not toys and should not be played with, and never leave your child unattended in the vehicle.
+When using the LATCH attaching system to install a child restraint, stow all ALR seat belts that are not being used by other occupants or being used to secure child restraints.
+An unused belt could injure a child if they play with it and accidentally lock the seatbelt retractor.
+Before installing a child restraint using the LATCH system, buckle the seat belt behind the child restraint and out of the child's reach.
+If the buckled seat belt interferes with the child restraint installation, instead of buckling it behind the child restraint, route the seat belt through the child restraint belt path and then buckle it.
+Do not lock the seatbelt.
+Remind all children in the vehicle that the seat belts are not toys and that they should not play with them.

-Improper installation of a child restraint to the LATCH anchorages can lead to failure of an infant or child restraint.
+Improper installation of a child restraint to the LATCH anchorages can lead to failure of the restraint.
 The child could be badly injured or killed.
-Follow the manufacturer's directions exactly when installing an infant or child restraint.
+Follow the child restraint manufacturer's directions exactly when installing an infant or child restraint.